A CRACK house, described by a police officer as the worst she had ever seen, has been closed down.

 In Aster's bedroom there was a crack pipe and needles by the blood-splattered mattress.

 Giving evidence in court, neighbour Rosemary Ranns said: "There were a lot of people going in and out.
 Different cars were pulling up.

-"Madeleine was outside all the time and she was on her mobile phone and there was a car outside my house where the person actually came out from her house into the car and was doing drugs right outside my house.
+"Madeleine was outside all the time and she was on her mobile phone and there was a car outside my house where the person actually came out from her house into the car and was doing drugs right

 "There were taxis pulling up and people were getting out and going into the house, then jumping in the taxi and they would disappear.